arbazpirwani/portfolio-microservice/README.md

 ### Minimum Requirement

 1. Node JS >= 20
-2. Typescript Compiler Installed Globally or Locally
+2. Typescript Compiler (Installed globally or locally)

 ### How to Configure

-1. Clone the Repo
+1. Clone the repository.
-2. Install the Dependencies
+2. Install dependencies
-3. Run the Developement Server Command
+3. Start the developement Server

 ```
 npm install